jacktuck/unfurl/README.md

 ## The who 💖
 _(If you use unfurl.js too feel free to [add your project](https://github.com/jacktuck/unfurl/edit/master/README.md))_
+- [vapid/vapid](https://github.com/vapid/vapid) - A template-driven content management system
 - [beeman/micro-unfurl](https://github.com/beeman/micro-unfurl) - small microservice that unfurls a URL and returns the OpenGraph meta data.
-- [probot/unfurl](https://github.com/probot/unfurl) a GitHub App built with probot that unfurls links on Issues and Pull Request discussions
+- [probot/unfurl](https://github.com/probot/unfurl) - a GitHub App built with probot that unfurls links on Issues and Pull Request discussions